badsectorlabs/ludus/docs/docs/infrastructure-operations/DNS.md

 # 📟 DNS

-DNS inside a Ludus range is provided by the user's router, which is running [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome).
+DNS inside a Ludus range is provided by the user's router, which is running [Blocky](https://github.com/0xERR0R/blocky).

-AdGuard Home was chosen as it provides the following features important to Ludus:
+Blocky provides the features Ludus needs:

 - DNS rewrites ("pinning")
 - DNS blocking/allowing based on requested domain and requesting client
-- A REST API

-Users can access their AdGuard Home instance at `http://10.{{ range ID }}.{{ any VLAN specified in user's config }}.254:3000`.
-The credentials are `admin:password`.
+- Configuration through a local YAML file

+Ludus manages Blocky by writing `/etc/blocky/config.yml` on the router and restarting the `blocky` service.
+Blocky's HTTP API is bound to `127.0.0.1:4000` on the router and is not exposed as a user-facing web UI.

 :::info